AvastWannacry/MBR-Trojan/README.md

 # MBR-Trojan
-This is MBR Trojan,check this,reboot,"I am virus,Fuck you"
+This is MBR Trojan,Please run it in the virtual machine And it's dangerous!